Getting IoT Device Design Right for EMC and the 'Interference of Things'

 However, many of the common-sense PCB design rules that serve us so well in other industry sectors don’t necessarily apply to IoT.
 For instance, you’re not going to find a large loop antenna on a PCB that’s (say) no larger than a postage stamp.
 Similarly, the small form-factors will give you little freedom when it comes to the placement and separation of components, or the luxury of shielded tracks, to reduce cross-talk.

-Instead, greater emphasis must be placed on grounding practises and, if possible, the isolation of inputs – particularly those from sensors.
+Instead, greater emphasis must be placed on grounding practices and, if possible, the isolation of inputs – particularly those from sensors.

 If space and budget permit, filtering is beneficial for ensuring a proper and stable power supply and for preventing DC noise.
 Efficient bypassing and power distribution system optimization are important too.